- Home

 - Retraining or outplacement

 Since 6 April 2017, all other kinds of benefits have been taxable.
 This includes cars that are not low-emission, accommodation and school fees.
-If you enrolled into a salary sacrifice agreement before this date, however, the benefits will remain tax free until the end of the agreement or 6 April 2022.
+If you enrolled into a salary sacrifice agreement before this date, however, these benefits will have remained tax free until the agreement ended or 6 April 2022.

 Taxable benefits may be recorded on a P11D form, submitted to your employer by HMRC each year.
 A copy is typically forwarded to you as well.